For free and impartial money advice and guidance, visit MoneyHelper.

 If you have little income and not valuable assets, you may be able to apply for a minimal asset process bankruptcy (MAP).
 A MAP is a quicker, cheaper, and more straightforward version of sequestration so worth considering.

 If you are considering a debt solution or making a settlement offer, you can contact a debt charity for some advice.
-I have linked some organisations that offer free debt advice services towards the bottom of this page.
+We have linked some organisations that offer free debt advice services towards the bottom of this page.

-How Do I Complain About PRA Group?
+How Do You Complain About PRA Group?

 Make your first complaint to PRA Group so that they have the chance to sort out the issue themselves.
 If you feel that they have not taken your complaint seriously enough or have not addressed your issue properly, you can escalate matters.